All ascents exponential from valued constraint graphs of pathwidth three: Introduction

 \section{Introduction}

-\pardo{From combinatorial optimization to fitness landscapes} Many combinatorial optimization problems can be formulated as finding an assignment $x \in \{0,1\}^d$ that maximizes some pseudo-Boolean function $f: \{0,1\}^d \rightarrow \mathbb{Z}$~\cite{pseudoBool,QPB} that we will call the \emph{fitness function}.
-Often, assignments that are `similar' yield similar fitness, so it becomes natural to introduce an adjacency structure based on just the assignments themselves, independent of the particular fitness function.
+\pardo{From combinatorial optimization to fitness landscapes} Many combinatorial optimization problems can be formulated as finding an assignment $x \in \{0,1\}^V$ where $V$ is some set of variable indexes that maximizes some pseudo-Boolean function $f: \{0,1\}^V \rightarrow \mathbb{Z}$~\cite{pseudoBool,QPB} that we call the \emph{fitness function}.
+Often, assignments that are `similar' yield similar fitness, so it is natural to introduce an adjacency structure based on just assignments themselves, independent of the particular fitness function.
 The simplest such structure is to call two assignments \emph{adjacent} if they differ at a single bit.
-A \emph{fitness landscape} is such a pair of pseudo-Boolean function and assignment adjacency structure ~\cite{W32,evoPLS,repCP}.
+A \emph{fitness landscape} is such a pair of pseudo-Boolean function and assignment adjacency structure~\cite{W32,evoPLS,repCP}.

 \pardo{local search and ascents} Local search heuristics are popular methods for navigating such fitness landscapes~\cite{LocalSearchCO_Thesis,LocalSearch_Book1}.
 Local search starts with some assignment and follows some update rule to proceed to an adjacent assignment until it eventually finds a good one.
 We say the method is a \emph{strict local search} if each update step increases the fitness of the assignment.
 Such a method stops at some local peak $x^*$ such that every assignment $y$ adjacent to $x^*$ has the same or lower fitness ($f(y) \leq f(x^*)$).
 The resulting sequence $x^0, x^1, \ldots, x^T = x^*$ of step-wise adjacent assignments of increasing fitness is an \emph{ascent} in the fitness landscape $f$~\cite{pw4,pw2MSc,KV2025}.